 Cecal Poop

 As part of the digestive process, food matter is fermented by bacteria in the ceca.
-The ceca empty their contents a few times per day, and cecal poop looks (and smells) different than other turkey droppings.
+The ceca empty their contents a few times per day, and cecal poop looks (and smells) different from other turkey droppings.
 Cecal poop is often a dark shade of brown and has a pudding-like consistency.
 It also has a distinct odor.

 Broody Hen Poop